kmandalas/spring-statemachine-webapp/README.md

 ## 🔄 State Machine Diagram

-The application uses **Spring State Machine** to manage step transitions, form rendering and submissions dynamically.
+The application is based on **Spring State Machine** to basically manage step transitions.
+Form rendering and submissions are relying on StateMachine state but are handled independently.

 ```
 stateDiagram-v2